dan-reznik/Isodynamic-Map-GPU/README.md

 <img src="construction.png" alt="alt text" width="300">

-Let M denote a point in the plane of a triangle T=ABC (red below).
+Let M be a point in the plane of T=ABC (red below).
 Define the *2nd isodynamic map* as sending T to a new triangle T' (green) whose vertices are the X(16) of MBC,MCA,MAB:

 <img src="plotX16.png" alt="alt text" width="300">